dwjoyce/pythonbook/chapters/Walking along data.rst

 As we noted in :ref:`chapter 9` on selection, you can have blocks of code inside other blocks of code.
 These blocks of code could be repeated, with other blocks also repeated - in other words, we can have loops inside loops - one section of code repeated inside another.

-Let us practice this concept by using the interactive shell:
+Let us practice this concept by using the interactive interpreter:

 .. code::
     :pythontest: nooutput